COVID-19 pandemic in Botswana: April 2020

 On 22 April, two more cases were confirmed in the Metsimotlhabe-Molepolole region, bringing the total number of cases to 22.
 Both new cases were reported to be locally transmitted, raising the total number of locally transmitted cases to 8 at that time.
 On 28 April there was one more locally transmitted case.

 According to the Ministry of Health contact tracing has commenced in Molepolole, Metsimotlhabe, Mahalapye, Bobonong and Siviya, all of which have coronavirus cases.
 As of 1 May 2020, 7675 tests have been made, members of the National Assembly and the president and the vice-president were found negative.

 In a televised speech, President Masisi extended the national lockdown by a week and a further two weeks during which the lockdown would be sequentially eased.
 According to the president all 21 COVID-19 patients are asymptomatic and on their way to a full recovery.
 The results of those who were in contact with the deceased were announced by the Minister of Health and wellness Dr. Lemogang Kwape whom also announced the first three cases, Kwape announced that 7 of the 14 were found positive bringing the total number of cases at that time to 13.

 On 29 April, Botswana recorded a total of 5 recoveries.

-By the end of April the total number of confirmed cases reached 23, an increase by 19 from March.
+By the end of April the total number of confirmed cases reached 24, an increase by 19 from March.
 The death toll remained unchanged.
 There were 17 active cases, 14 more than at the end of March.

 May 2020

 Three more recovered patients were announced on 1 May 2020.

 On Thursday 7 May 2020 Botswana recorded on more COVID-19 recovery.

 On Friday 8 May 2020 00:00 GMT+2 Botswana's 35 day lockdown period came to an end, the end of this period marks the beginning of the ease of the COVID-19 restrictions put in place by government for a further three weeks, with the return to work phases starting on 8 May 2020 and ending on 14 May.

 On Monday 11 May 2020, Botswana recorded 1 more case.
 As of 12 May 2020 there have been 11,495 tests performed.
 Five more patients recovered, leaving six active cases.
 One more patient tested positive on 17 May, raising the number of active cases to 7.
 On 21 May four more positive tests were announced while two infected patients recovered, bringing the active cases at that time to 9.
 A day later on Friday 22 May 2020, Botswana recorded one case bringing the total number of new cases reported in the week beginning Sunday 17 May to six.
 On 24 May there were five additional cases, raising the total number to 35 and the number of active cases to 15.

-By the end of May the total number of confirmed cases reached 35, an increase by 12 from April.
-The death toll remained unchanged.
+By the end of May, the total number of confirmed cases reached 35, with the death toll remained unchanged.
 There were 14 active cases, a decrease by 18% from the end of April.